-Bard College is a close-knit community that offers space and atmosphere for study, recreation, and reflection to members and neighbors.
+Bard College is a close-knit community that offers students, employees, and neighbors a space and atmosphere for study, recreation, and reflection.

 The Office of Safety and Security is available 24 hours a day to assist all members of the College community.
 It is service oriented, providing assistance and information to students daily, often successfully solving student problems without the need for intervention.
 The department helps to protect the Bard campus community from loss or damage to personal and college property, and is responsible for maintaining public order, and enforcing campus regulations and policies.